Mill-Pond-Research/AI-Knowledge-Base/Business/design-thinking.md

    - Leveraging neuroscientific insights to enhance creativity and decision-making in Design Thinking
    - Using brain-computer interfaces for more intuitive ideation and prototyping processes

-5. Quantum Computing in Design Thinking:
-   - Exploring the potential of quantum computing for complex problem-solving in Design Thinking
-   - Using quantum algorithms for generating and evaluating design alternatives

 6. Biometric Feedback in Empathy and Testing:
    - Incorporating biometric data (e.g., eye tracking, facial expression analysis) to enhance empathy and user testing phases
    - Developing more objective measures of user engagement and emotional responses